halomod/hmf/README.rst

 HISTORY
 -------
+1.6.3 -
+		Modified get_hmf to be more general
+		Moved get_hmf and related functions to "functional.py"

 1.6.2 - September 16, 2014
 		Fixed bug in Behroozi fit which caused an infinite recursion Better Singleton labelling in get_hmf